Alhladkiy/CRUD-API/README.md

 - npm install;
 - port localhost:3000;
+- command for start script in package.json
 - to get all users you need open postman and choose method get with url localhost:3000/api/users
+- to get single user you need open postman and choose method get with url localhost:3000/api/users/{userId}
+- to delete single user you need open postman and choose method delete with url localhost:3000/api/users/{userId}